alephium/www/src/content/blog/2023-09-07_Design-Contest--A-Logo-for-the-toolkit-website--f7bf7801b03c/index.md

 description: 'Propose a design for the Alephium Toolkit website and win 1500 $ALPH!'
 ---

-Propose a design for the Alephium Toolkit website and win 1500 \$ALPH!

----

 ### **Design Contest: A Logo for the toolkit website!**

 <figure id="ee0f" class="graf graf--figure graf-after--h3">